 Implementing IBNS has resulted in criminals moving to nearby countries especially the border areas of Germany.

 Why IBNS will definitively reduce ATM attacks in Germany ?

-To implement an effective environment in order to deter ATM attacks across Germany, it is important that an analysis of all the ATMs so as to identify those that are at risk is undertaken, this will involve the police and banks.
+To implement an effective environment in order to deter ATM attacks across Germany, it is important that an analysis of all the ATMs is undertaken so as to identify those that are at risk, this will involve the police and banks.